Advice > Product management

 • Quantifying achievements: Nicolas provides powerful metrics to make his achievements measurable and specific.

 • Action verbs: Nicolas chooses his verbs carefully.
-For instance, instead of just saying "launched", he writes "Initiated and launched" to show that he is someone that gets things started and finished.
+For instance, instead of just saying "launched", he writes "Initiated and launched" to show that he is someone who gets things started and finished.

 • Cherry-picking: Nicolas includes the most impressive two or three achievements from each role, no more.
 This gives him space to sufficiently explain each one.